-In the second year and thereafter, students acquire cutting-edge knowledge and research methods in their specialized fields through Major Subjects such as "Seminar on Human Care Science" and "Research in Human Care Science".
-Immediately after admission, at the end of each academic year, and at the time of application for dissertation review, the student is required to submit a Competence Evaluation Form (the student's own evaluation of his/her level of achievement regarding the knowledge and abilities specified in the Diploma Policy, which is confirmed by the faculty advisor).
-The student is required to submit a record of academic guidance (a record of confirmation and guidance of academic achievements and research progress by the advisory and secondary advisor) every three months until passing the midterm review meeting.
-After passing the midterm examination, the preliminary examination, and the dissertation examination, students are required to make a presentation at the doctoral dissertation presentation meeting held at the Evaluation of learning outcomes end of the academic year to present the results of their interdisciplinary studies.
-Immediately after admission, at the end of each academic year, and at the time of application for dissertation review, the achievement of the student's knowledge and abilities specified in diploma policy are submitted in the Competence Evaluation Form, and the status of each student's achievement is checked and evaluated by the faculty members at the Major education meeting.
-The student's academic achievements and research progress are submitted every three months in the form of a record of academic guidance, and the status of each student's academic work and research is checked and evaluated by the faculty members at the education meeting.
-The midterm review meeting is open to the public in the degree program, and the primary examiner and two secondary examiners review the overall plan of the dissertation, logical consistency of the research.
-The preliminary review meeting is open to the public, and the same primary and two secondary examiners as in the midterm review meeting will review the quality of the dissertation, the submission of the academic paper, and whether or not to proceed to the dissertation examination.
-The dissertation examination is also open to the public, and a total of four members, including the primary examiner from outside this degree program, will conduct an appropriate review from an interdisciplinary perspective.
-Admission Policy Desired students The student must have a deep interest in human care-related sciences and problems in the field, and a willingness to work on scientific clarification and problem solving from an interdisciplinary perspective.
+•In the second year and thereafter, students acquire cutting-edge knowledge and research methods in their specialized fields through Major Subjects such as "Seminar on Human Care Science" and "Research in Human Care Science". •Immediately after admission, at the end of each academic year, and at the time of application for dissertation review, the student is required to submit a Competence Evaluation Form (the student's own evaluation of his/her level of achievement regarding the knowledge and abilities specified in the Diploma Policy, which is confirmed by the faculty advisor). •The student is required to submit a record of academic guidance (a record of confirmation and guidance of academic achievements and research progress by the advisory and secondary advisor) every three months until passing the midterm review meeting. •After passing the midterm examination, the preliminary examination, and the dissertation examination, students are required to make a presentation at the doctoral dissertation presentation meeting held at the end of the academic year to present the results of their interdisciplinary studies. • Immediately after admission, at the end of each academic year, and at the time of application for dissertation review, the achievement of the student's knowledge and abilities specified in diploma policy are submitted in the Competence Evaluation Form, and the status of each student's achievement is checked and evaluated by the faculty members at the Major education meeting. • The student's academic achievements and research progress are submitted every three months in the form of a record of academic guidance, and the status of each student's academic work and research is checked and evaluated by the faculty members at the education meeting. • The midterm review meeting is open to the public in the degree program, and the primary examiner and two secondary examiners review the overall plan of the dissertation, logical consistency of the research content, consistency with the research ethics review, and progress of at least 50% of the overall research. • The preliminary review meeting is open to the public, and the same primary and two secondary examiners as in the midterm review meeting will review the quality of the dissertation, the submission of the academic paper, and whether or not to proceed to the dissertation examination. • The dissertation examination is also open to the public, and a total of four members, including the primary examiner and two secondary examiners from the preliminary examination and one secondary examiner from outside this degree program, will conduct an appropriate review from an interdisciplinary perspective.
+Admission Policy 771 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 The student must have a deep interest in human care-related sciences and problems in the field, and a willingness to work on scientific clarification and problem solving from an interdisciplinary perspective.
 Individuals who aim to solve various global-scale issues through advanced specialized knowledge and technology, and who contribute to the field both domestically and internationally.
-Selection policy Selection will be based on the ability to conduct research, practice, and international collaboration, and will include written examinations in specialized fields and English, as well as an oral examination based on the research plan, for a comprehensive evaluation.
+Selection will be based on the ability to conduct research, practice, and international collaboration, and will include written examinations in specialized fields and English, as well as an oral examination based on the research plan, for a comprehensive evaluation.